1.a) Fundamental forces and philosophical principles

 These philosophical principles will be the following:

 Regarding the extent of the Universe, we do not know its limits.
-The only thing that seems to be clear is that there was a great explosion, which affected the part of the Universe in which we live –or local Universe.
+The only thing that seems to be clear is that there was an enormous explosion, which affected the part of the Universe in which we live –or local Universe.
 There is no reason to think that before this great explosion, there was nothing, or that beyond our local Universe there is not more of the same.

 The concept of an origin of the Universe from nothing, or a super-quantum singularity, does not make sense.

-The Big Bang Theory as origin of the entire Universe seems to us to be a mixture of science and religion –or scientific creationism.
+The Big Bang Theory as the origin of the entire Universe seems to us to be a mixture of science and religion –or scientific creationism.
 What’s more, that something was to come out of nothing does not seem to us to be scientific at all!

 The advantage of these two new principles, whether they are correct or not, is that they place the brain in a scientific perspective –an aspect that seems to be lacking lately in Theoretical Physics.